ElMostafaIdrassi/OpenJPEGJNI/README.md

 	Side notes : (of when using an input stream)

 	- **Only the BMP output format** is supported for when the caller sets the input stream from Java code.
-	This is due to the fact that, to produce the other formats, the code makes use of functions (e.g. imagetoXXX() where XXX is the output format) which are difficult to port from the default "File phylosophy" into the "Stream phylosophy" due to a lack of generic code in these functions.
+	This is due to the fact that, to produce the other formats, the code makes use of functions (e.g. imagetoXXX() where XXX is the output format) which are difficult to port from the default "File philosophy" into the "Stream philosophy" due to a lack of generic code in these functions.
 	The function **imagetobmp()** was the only generic one amongst the others and the easiest to reimplement.
 	Feel free to implement the other functions if you can and make a pull request! :)